PSPDFKit-labs/radar.apple.com/23255528 - ScrollViewCenteringExample/README.md

 Digging into the code with the debugger revealed that using -[UIScrollView setContentInset:] triggers -[UIScrollView(UIScrollViewInternal) _adjustContentOffsetIfNecessary] which sets rounded values for the contentOffset.
 We tried to manually correct the value by setting the contentOffset explicitly after setting the inset, but noticed that even setContentOffset rounds internally.
 This appears to be only happening in some cases, mainly depending on the value of two private UIScrollView flags (disableContentOffsetRounding and alwaysDisableContentOffsetRounding).

-Still issue in iOS 9.3.2
+Tested on iOS 10 GM, still broken.